Navajo weaving: Wool and yarn

-Among the locally produced yarns for Navajo textile, indiscriminate breeding from 1870-1890 caused a steady decline in wool quality.
+Among the locally produced yarns for Navajo textile, indiscriminate breeding from 1870 to 1890 caused a steady decline in wool quality.
 Increasing proportions of brittle kemp can be found in well-preserved examples from the period.
 In 1903, federal agents attempted to address the problem by introducing Rambouillet rams into the breeding population.
 The Rambouillet is a French breed that produces good meat and heavy, fine-wool fleeces.
 The Rambouillet stock were well adapted to the Southwestern climate, but their wool was less suitable to hand spinning.
 Short-stapled Rambouillet wool has a tight crimp, which makes hand spinning difficult.
 The higher lanolin content of its wool necessitated significantly more scouring with scarce water before it could be dyed effectively.
 From 1920 to 1940, when Rambouillet bloodlines dominated the tribe's stock, Navajo rugs have a characteristically curly wool and sometimes a knotted or lumpy appearance.

 In 1935, the United States Department of the Interior created the Southwestern Range and Sheep Breeding Laboratory to address the problems Rambouillet stock had caused for the Navajo economy.
 Located at Fort Wingate, New Mexico, the program's aim was to develop a new sheep bloodline that simulated the wool characteristics of the 19th-century Navajo-Churro stock and would also supply adequate meat.
 The Fort Wingate researchers collected old Navajo-Churro stock from remote parts of the reservation and hired a weaver to test their experimental wool.
 Offspring of these experiments were distributed among the Navajo people.
 World War II interrupted the greater part of this effort when military work resumed at Fort Wingate.

 Coloration

 Prior to the mid-19th century, Navajo weaving coloration was mostly natural brown, white, and indigo.
 Indigo dye was obtained through trade and purchased in lumps.

 By the middle of the century, the palette had expanded to include red, black, green, yellow, and gray which signifies different aspects of the earth as defined by different locations of the reservation.
-Navajo used indigo to obtain shades from pale blue to near black and mixed it with indigenous yellow dyes such as the rabbit brush plant to obtain bright green effects.
+Navajo used indigo to obtain shades from pale blue to near black and mixed it with indigenous yellow dyes such as the rabbit brush (Ericameria nauseosa) plant to obtain bright green effects.
 Red was the most difficult dye to obtain locally.
 Early Navajo textiles use cochineal, an extract from a Mesoamerican beetle, which often made a circuitous trade route through Spain and England on its way to the Navajo.
 Reds used in Navajo weaving tended to be raveled from imported textiles.
 The Navajo obtained black dye through piñon pitch and ashes.

 After railroad service began in the early 1880s, aniline dyes became available in bright shades of red, orange, green, purple, and yellow.
 Gaudy "eyedazzler" weaves dominated the final years of the 19th century.
 Navajo weaving aesthetics underwent rapid change as artisans experimented with the new palette and a new clientele entered the region whose tastes differed from earlier purchasers.
 During the later years of the 19th century, the Navajo continued to produce earlier styles for traditional customers while they adopted new techniques for a second market.